josharmantrout91/sql-lab/queries.md

 GROUP BY Customers.City

 ## delete all users that have no orders.
 Should delete 17 (or 18 if you haven't deleted the record added) records.

+DELETE FROM Customers
+WHERE CustomerID NOT IN(SELECT CustomerID FROM Orders)

+DELETE FROM Customers
+WHERE NOT EXISTS(SELECT CustomerID from Orders)